iliabv/emacs-bpr/README.md

 Default directory for processes is `default-directory` of current buffer, but with `projectile` installed, `bp` would use `projectile-project-root` function.

-Default major mode for process's output buffer is ``shell-mode``.
-Note, that this buffer is only showed in case of error, but you can manually open it.
-Template for buffer name: `*process-name (process-directory)*`
+Default major mode for process's output buffer is `shell-mode`.
+Note, that this buffer is only showed in case of error, but you can manually open it at any time.
+Template for buffers names: `*process-name (process-directory)*`

-### Examples for differrent use cases
+### Examples for different use cases
 ##### Running tests
 ```elisp
 (defun my-test-runner ()